Columbia ISA

 TV Component video/audio connections

-TV Optical digital audio connection
+TV Optical digital audio connection for Soundbar

-Selecting the device you want to view:
+Selecting the input source device you want to view on TV:

 Use the button on the TV remote control INPUT or INPUT SELECT or SOURCE to view the specific device you want.